mmb-irb/MDDB-workflow/docs/source/input.rst

 ``pbc_selection``
 ~~~~~~~~~~~~~~~~~

-Set those residues which are under periodic boundary conditions (PBC)
+Set those residues which are under periodic boundary conditions (PBC).
-These residues are excluded from the imaging centering and fitting
+These residues are excluded from the imaging centering and fitting.
 These residues are excluded in the follwoing analyses:

 - RMSD: Sudden jumps in PBC residues result in non-sense high peaks